 7. Congenital alcoholism.

-FAS features are:
+Signs of FAS are:

 2. Pathologies of physical development.